osisoft/OCS-Docs/Documentation/SequentialDataStore/indexes.md

 **JavaScript**

-      // We set the Order for this property.
+      // We set the order for this property.
 The order of the first property defaulted to 0 var recordedProperty = new SdsObjects.SdsTypeProperty({
         "Id": "Recorded",
         "Name": "Recorded",